Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 Babe Ruth: "Never let the fear of striking out get it your way.

 If you're looking to swing for the fences, be prepared to strike out.
-This is particularly true for those looking to create viral content.
+This is particularly true for those looking to create viral content and powerful stories.

 Unfortunately, not all the most powerful stories can have their own Dollar Shave Club moment, but that doesn't mean you can't continue working for it.